How automated labs can improve information gathering

 With collating data never more important, automation offers a unique opportunity to refine lab data collection processes and improve system capabilities

-During the pandemic, politicians, scientists and policymakers have eagerly awaited the release of new data, whether it be coronavirus cases, hospitalisations, or data on the uptake of vaccinations, to inform government’s responses to the pandemic.
-This period has demonstrated not only our reliance on data, but the value of it.
+During the pandemic, politicians, scientists and policymakers have eagerly awaited the release of new data, like coronavirus cases, hospitalisations, or vaccination uptake statistics, to inform the government’s response to the pandemic.
+This period has demonstrated not only our reliance on data but its value.

 Scientific research has never been informed by the analysis of such a large, and wide variety, of data.
 This has been driven, in part, by humanity’s propensity to continually increase our data collection and storage capabilities.
 It is clear too that effective information gathering and processing are the keys to success in the laboratory.
 Those making ground-breaking discoveries are often, put bluntly, those using the cleanest, best-annotated data.